Deepali45551/Simple-Calculator/README.md

 # Simple-Calculator
 This repository contains a basic console-based calculator program implemented in C++.
 The calculator allows users to perform four fundamental arithmetic operations: addition, subtraction, multiplication, and division.
+It provides a user-friendly interface for inputting two numbers and selecting an operation, ensuring error handling for division by zero.
+The code is well-documented and serves as a helpful starting point for those learning C++ or looking to build upon a fundamental calculator application.